EGOT: Mel Brooks

 American actor, comedian, and filmmaker Mel Brooks (born 1926) received his fourth distinct award in June 2001.
 Between 1968 and 2002, Brooks received a total of 11 awards.
 Brooks was the first person to win the Emmy as the first award, and the first winner to have won his Oscar for screenwriting.
+He is the only person to have won the Triple Crown of Writing, having won an Oscar, an Emmy and a Tony in writing categories.